Bus to the ballpark

 - Riders can plan a trip and track their bus using MyRide OMA, Metro’s real-time application, available online, as a mobile app, or via a text message system.

-- ORBT only accepts payments through Umo, Metro’s contactless fare payment system.
+- ORBT only accepts payments through Umo, Metro’s contactless fare payment system, which works on all of Metro’s vehicles.
 It can be used at ticket vending machines, with a smart card, or with a mobile phone app.

 Bikes are another great way to get you to and from the ballpark, a bus stop, or an ORBT Station.
-Metro buses have bike racks and ORBT buses have onboard bike hangers, and your bike rides free!
+Metro buses have bike racks, ORBT buses have onboard bike hangers, and your bike rides free!
 Racks can accommodate bikes, e-bikes, and Heartland Bikeshare bikes under 55 pounds.

-A free bike corral – courtesy of Mode Shift Omaha, Heartland Bike Share, and Bike Walk Nebraska – will be located at 13th & Mike Fahey and available 30 minutes before and after each game.
+A free bike corral – courtesy of Heartland Bike Share – will be located at 13th & Mike Fahey and available 30 minutes before and after each game.
+Don’t forget your bike lock!

 There will be designated scooter parking on the corner of 14th & Mike Fahey.
-Scooters are not allowed on board any Metro vehicles or on bus bike racks.
+Lime scooters are not allowed on board any Metro vehicles or on bus bike racks.
 Please be considerate when parking a scooter at or near a bus stop, and make sure the stop is accessible.